 Apple has been trying to make the iPad as a computer, but it's never as good as a real PC.
 If you can run PC software on an iPad, such as a full version of Office, that would be an ideal way.
 The first software I used when I was a kid was Microsoft Word in Office 97, which was the first version to introduce an Office Assistant (Clippy).
 In honor of Clippy that died at the age of seven, I decided to bring it back to life on the iPad Pro 22 years later.

 In fact, the iPad's system can't run Office 97, and the closest way to go is with RemoteApp in RDS.
 Azure did launch RemoteApp service 5 years ago, but it was then retired.
 One migration option in the official document is using the IaaS VM to configure the RDS yourself, which is what this article is going to talk about.

 Remote Desktop vs RemoteApp

 Windows Remote Desktop (RDP) has a long history and I believe you are all familiar with it.
 Nowadays, Android and iOS also got official RDP clients.
-It's absolutely possible and most convenient to run Office 97 on your iPad with RDP, what's RemoteApp and what's the point of use RemoteApp rather than RDP?
+It's possible and most convenient to run Office 97 on your iPad with RDP, what's RemoteApp and what's the point of using RemoteApp rather than RDP?

-RemoteApp is actually a further "encapsulation" of Remote Desktop, i.e. it does not provide a complete desktop environment, only remotely rendering the app UI you are using, and the user cannot see other interfaces of Windows, such as taskbars, desktops, etc., and use only the granted apps assigned by the IT administrator.
+RemoteApp is a further "encapsulation" of Remote Desktop, i.e. it does not provide a complete desktop environment, only remotely rendering the app UI you are using, and the user cannot see other interfaces of Windows, such as taskbars, desktops, etc., and use only the granted apps assigned by the IT administrator.
 This can improve security and management capabilities in an enterprise.